Crossbeams bounded mpmc is genius (and heres why)

 write: 1 0 01

-OK now we try another write, slot 1 and oh… Our signet doesn’t match.
-Our signet + 1 ("1 0 10") does match the stamp + one lap (0 0 10 + 1 0 00 = 1 0 10) which means this slot must have been made by a write on a the last lap, and it hasn’t yet been read from.
+OK now we try another write, slot 1.
+Immediately we notice the stamp isn’t valid.
+To write this slot we need a stamp of the form “1 0”, (i.e. both correct lap and without written bit set) but we have “0 1”.
+This does match the stamp + one lap however, which means this slot must have been made by a write on the last lap, and it hasn’t yet been read from.
 Now we do the mirror of the read thread’s action when it encounters a write stamp: we put a fence down to prevent our loading of the stamp from time-travelling and then we load the read head:

 std::atomic_thread_fence(std::memory_order_seq_cst);